-The sub-fund will invest a minimum 2% of its net assets in sustainable investments.
 The sub-fund will include the identification and analysis of companies' environmental and social factors, including corporate governance practices within the investment process.
 The Investment Adviser will consider the ESG scores given to the companies in which the sub-fund invests.